nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 5. Test case: `view 32d`<br>Expected: No transaction will be shown.
 Error message for "wrong view format" will be shown

+### Editing a transaction

+1. Prerequisites: There must be at least one entry to edit
+2. Test case: `edit 1 -d Chicken rice` <br> Expected: The description of transaction with index 1 shown in `view -all` list will be changed to "Chicken Rice"
+3. Test case: `edit 1 -v $5 -c Food and Drinks -date 4/8/2023` <br> Expected: The value, category and date of transaction with index 1 will be changed to "$5", "Food and Drinks" and "04/08/2023" respectively
+4. Test case: `edit 1 -date 4/8/23 -d Noodles` <br> Expected: No transaction edited.
+Error message for "wrong edit format" will be shown as flag is in incorrect order.

+### Filtering transactions

+1. Prerequisites: There are multiple transactions in rainyDay.
+2. Test case: `filter -d rice` <br> Expected: Transactions that contain "rice" in the description field will be listed out.
+3. Test case: `filter -c Shopping -date 2/4/2023` <br> Expected: Transactions that contain "Shopping" in the category field and dated "02/04/2023" will be listed out.
+4. Test case: `filter -c Shopping -date 2/4/2023 8/4/2023` <br> Expected: Transactions that contain "Shopping" in the category field and dated between "02/04/2023" and "08/04/2023" will be listed out.
+5. Test case: `filter -c Food -d rice` <br> Expected: No transaction edited.
+Error message for "wrong filter format" will be shown as flag is in incorrect order.

 ### Adding a shortcut